grzegorz92/Spring-MVC-Demo/README.md

-# Spring-MVC-Demo
+# University of Science Project

-Web app created with Spring MVC
+Web app created with Spring MVC and Hibernate Frameworks.

 Web app of non-existing "University of Science".
 User can choose one of the four different subpages: